anywhichway/cxproduct/README.md

 # CXProduct

-Cartesian cross-product as a first class object.
+Very high-speed, low memory Cartesian cross-product as a first class object.
 Naive cross-products can rapidly consume vast amounts of memory and degrade exponentially in performance.
 Generator based approaches conserve RAM, but are not performant when non-sequential access is required.
-CXProduct supports high-speed, low memory virtual Cartesian cross-product creation and use through the use of lazy evaluation, i.e. rows of the cross-product are not created until needed by calling functions.
+CXProduct supports virtual Cartesian cross-product creation and use through the use of lazy evaluation, i.e. rows of the cross-product are not created until needed by calling functions.

 # Install